apexskier/camlittle.com/content/posts/2020-04-23-when-to-add-abstractions/index.md

 The issue is that I can't see the future.
-It's close to impossible to understand the details of the future use cases I'm building for, and more often than not I'm going to get it not quite right.
+It's close to impossible to understand the details of the future use cases I'm building for, and more often then not I'm going to get it not quite right.
 Once that happens, the work I put in building my abstraction layer is far less valuable and it often gets in the way, making my job harder.